Move-In-Louvain Marie Curie Action postdoc fellow

 From individual behaviors to population dynamics

 I am interested in understanding the drivers of dispersal movements and their consequences at the metapopulation and metacommunity levels.
-Dispersal has long been assumed to be a random process leading to population homogenization.
-Conversely, individuals are increasingly recognized to adjust their dispersal decisions to their phenotype and the environmental conditions.
+Individuals are increasingly recognized to adjust their dispersal decisions to their phenotype and the environmental conditions.
 Such non-random movements in the landscape might deeply alter metapopulation and metacommunity functioning.
-Their understanding is therefore crucial for our ability to understand and predict species and community evolution, especially under the current global environmental changes.
+Our understanding of the mechanisms and evolution of movement strategies is therefore crucial for our ability to understand and predict species and community evolution, especially under the current global environmental changes.

-I currently study various aspects of dispersal drivers, like other life-history traits (e.g. cooperation), specific environmental characteristics, and the role of communication for acquisition of information about the landscape.
-I aim to quantify their relative importance (e.g. GxE experiments) and their consequences for ecological and evolutionary dynamics.
-To do so, I use microcosm experiments of the ciliate Tetrahymena thermophila, a highly efficient model for experimental research in ecology and evolution.
+I currently study various aspects of dispersal drivers, like other life-history traits (e.g. cooperation, niche specialization), specific environmental characteristics, and the role of communication for acquisition of information about the landscape.
+I quantify their relative importance (e.g. GxE experiments) and their consequences for ecological and evolutionary dynamics using models and microcosm experiments with the ciliate Tetrahymena thermophila, a highly efficient model for experimental research in ecology and evolution.